The Golden Gophers women's tennis team is preparing for the annual Gopher Invitational this weekend at the Baseline Tennis Center.

 Head coach Chuck Merzbacher announced on Thursday that Nick Kavelaris has joined the University of Minnesota women's tennis coaching staff.

 The University of Minnesota women’s tennis team was named a 2016 Intercollegiate Association (ITA) All-Academic team.

 Six University of Minnesota tennis student-athletes competed this weekend at the US Open Sectional Qualifier.

-Chuck Merzbacher enters his first season as head coach of Golden Gopher Women's Tennis.
-He returns to Minnesota, his alma mater, from fellow Big Ten member Ohio State to continue the tradition of the Maroon and Gold.
+Chuck Merzbacher returned to Minnesota, his alma mater, in August 2012 to lead the women's tennis program and continue the tradition of the Maroon and Gold.

 The Findlay, Ohio native graduated from the University of Minnesota as the all-time career wins leader with 137, a record that still stands today.
 He also holds the No. 3 and No. 11 spots for victories in a single season.
 Merzbacher finished his Gopher career as a three-time All-Big Ten selection and two-time NCAA national qualifier.
 As a freshman in 1984, he established his collegiate credibility with a Big Ten Conference No. 4 singles title.
 During his Gopher career, Minnesota won Big Ten titles in 1984 and 1986 and amassed a record of 42-7 in conference play.

 After a brief stint as Minnesota's assistant coach in 1987, Merzbacher tried his hand on the professional circuit.
 He was ranked as high as No. 354 in singles and No. 335 in doubles, making international showings in both the Australian Open and the Wimbledon qualifier in 1989.